-If the car is fitted with a load sensing switch and this switch is closed while the doors are open, the doors will remain open and the OLI (lift overload) output will be turned on until the WS110 is removed.
+If the car is fitted with a load sensing switch and this switch is closed the OLI (lift overload) output will be turned on, lift motion will be disabled until the WS110 is removed.

 3.7 EVENT LOG

 The event log may be inspected via the menu software which makes use of the display board pushbuttons and the LCD.